JintongHe/JintongHe/README.md

 🔹 **My Contributions**:

-- **Feature Engineering & Modeling**: Extracted voltage and current signal features from the printing process to enhance detection accuracy, increasing the model’s F1 score by 5%.
+- **Feature Engineering & Modeling**: Extracted voltage and current signal features from the printing process to enhance detection accuracy, increasing the model’s F1 score by 5%

-- **Model Development**: Designed and trained a CNN-based classifier, achieving a final F1 score of 99.71% on the test dataset.
+- **Model Development**: Designed and trained a CNN-based classifier, achieving a final F1 score of 99.71% on the test dataset

-- **Visualization & Communication**: Conducted a comprehensive literature review to support model design choices and presented findings using Matplotlib-based charts and well-structured visuals for technical audiences.
+- **Visualization & Communication**: Conducted a comprehensive literature review to support model design choices and presented findings using Matplotlib-based charts and well-structured visuals for technical audiences